asra0719/University_Network/README.md

 ### Subnet and VLAN Allocation
 The IP allocation for each section is detailed as follows:
 - IT Centre Block:

--
+- Department Block:
-- Department Block: [List of subnets and IP ranges]
+Department block_Ip Addresses.png

 ### Steps to Configure Routers and Switches
 1. Router Configuration: Basic steps for setting up router IP addresses, VLAN routing, and security settings.